One of the biggest challenges for any fast growning network or IT solution provider or MSP is dealing with the constant phone interruptions.

-The trouble with the telephone is that there’s no sense of priority.
-We’ve been conditioned to believe that a ringing telephone must be answered, even if it means stopping what we’re doing right then to answer it.
+The trouble with the phone is that there’s no sense of priority.
+We’ve been conditioned to believe that a ringing phone must be answered, even if it means stopping what we’re doing right now.
 The call may not be urgent, or even important, but the ring-ring means it takes priority over whatever we’re currently doing.

 To deal with phone calls in the office requires you to take a clear view of how you deal with phone calls overall.

 Right now, it may be that if a phone rings, the responsibility for answering falls to anyone in the office.
 Rather than one staff member being interrupted, two, three or more employees look up and try to answer the phone at the same time.
 Worse, everybody expects everyone else to answer and in reality, nobody does.

 Instead, pick someone to be the designated call handler.
 In my own MSP business, it was the office manager who typically took on this role.
 Or, if you prefer, create a rotation schedule where one person serves as the designated “receptionist” for the week, before handing over the role the following week.